chef-boneyard/chef-provisioning/README.md

 }
 ```

-`require 'chef_metal_vagrant'` is how we bring in the `vagrant_box` resource.
+`require 'chef_provisioning_vagrant'` is how we bring in the `vagrant_box` resource.

 `vagrant_box` makes sure a particular vagrant box exists, and lets you specify `machine_options` for things like port forwarding, OS definitions, and any other vagrant-isms.

 Typically, you declare these in separate files from your machine resources.
-Chef Metal picks up the drivers and machine_options you have declared, and uses them to instantiate the machines you request.
+Chef Provisioning picks up the drivers and machine_options you have declared, and uses them to instantiate the machines you request.
 The actual machine definitions, in this case, are in `simple.rb`, and are generic--you could use them against Azure or EC2 as well:

 ```ruby
 machine 'mario' do